U.S., European allies freeze ‘Putin’s war chest’ as Russia careens toward economic crisis

 But the senior administration officials defended their strategy as a necessary response to Putin’s aggression.
 They also said they are closely monitoring potential support by Belarus for the war effort, which may trigger separate economic restrictions on that country.

-Adam Smith, a partner at Gibson Dunn and a former Obama administration sanctions official, said that the attack on Russia’s central bank reflected just how quickly events have moved in Eastern Europe.
+Adam Smith, a partner at Gibson Dunn and a former Obama administration sanctions official, said the attack on Russia’s central bank reflects just how quickly events have moved in Eastern Europe.
 Smith emphasized that such moves have typically been off the table because central banks play such a crucial role in a nation’s economy, noting that going after them includes “severe and potentially unknowable collateral effects.”
 In this case, Smith said it’s possible the sanctions make it more difficult for Europe to buy oil and gas while also hurting the average Russian economically.

-“It has historically been viewed as almost beyond the plane — the thing to do when sanctions, and diplomacy, have been seemingly exhausted,” Smith said.
+“It has historically been viewed as almost beyond the pale — the thing to do when sanctions, and diplomacy, have been seemingly exhausted,” Smith said.
 “That the international community was willing to go this far, and suffer the consequences of doing so … suggests just how far this crisis has gone in just its first week.”